-A study of words, poetics, textual criticism, syntax, biblical theology, and practical exegetical exposition in the different genres of the Hebrew Bible.
-Prerequisite: OT 501.
+A study of words, poetics, textual criticism, syntax, biblical theology, and practical exegetical exposition in the

 PRACTICAL THEOLOGY AND SPIRITUALITY

 PC500 Introduction to Pastoral Care (3 credits)

 As an introduction to the caring ministry of the church, this course will give special attention to the psychological and theological aspects of human need as well as perspectives on pastoral response.
 Emphasis is given to conceptualizing one's ministry to persons and families in practical situations.